-The key queries of this category lead the target, solvent audience to the resource and it is they who create the main competition on the Internet.
-It is understandable, because here we are talking about making money.
+The key queries of this category lead the target, solvent audience to the resource, creating the main competition on the Internet.
+It is understandable because here we are talking about making money.
 This means that the importance of other factors increases, such as the design and usability of the site itself, prices for goods (services), a good catalog, special offers, etc.

 Fuzzy or general queries

-This type of request includes implicit, often very short requests.
+This type of request includes implicit, often concise requests.
 When entering this request, the user does not specify his specific desire.

 - A two-wheeled bicycle.